dplanitzer/Serena/README.md

 Finally there is the beginning of a standard C library for user space programs available.
 The library implements C99 level functionality.

+The following hardware is supported at this time:

+* Amiga 2000, 3000 and 4000 motherboards
+* Newer than the original chipsets work, but their specific features are not used
+* Motorola 68030, 68040 and 68060 CPU.
+Note that the CPU has to be at least a 68030 class CPU
+* Motorola 68881 and 68882 FPU
+* Standard Commodore Amiga floppy drive
+* Zorro II and Zorro III memory expansion boards

 The following kernel services are implemented at this time:

 * Kernel and user space separation in the sense of code privilege separation (not memory space separation)